Viker Lookout – Mishmar Hasharon Reservoir – Visitors Guide

 The view from the other side:

-The other side is covered with a wired fence, with half a dozen holes you can photograph through.
+The other side is covered with a wired fence, with half a dozen holes that allow you to photograph through.

 The second visit in 2017 was at the beginning of November.
-And there were much fewer pelicans.
+And there were many fewer pelicans.
 As you can see, there are about the same number of cormorants as pelicans.

-I visited on the 13 of October 2018, and there were many pelicans.
+I visited on October 13, 2018, and there were many pelicans.
 But it was not the peak.

 Here are several photos from October 2022:

 Pelicans were closer to the viewpoint on the other side of the pool.
-Thus I took all photos from there.
-Also, if you visit in the morning (like I usually do), the further lookout is the best spot to photograph.
+Thus, I took all the photos from there.
+Additionally, if you visit in the morning (as I usually do), the further lookout is the best spot for photography.
 On the lookout on the other side, in the morning, the sun will be at your back, and it will light the pelicans and give you good colors of the birds and the sky.

-Mid-October seems like the best time to visit, but this can be affected by climate and other factors.
+Mid-October appears to be the optimal time to visit, although this can be influenced by climate and other factors.

 Additional Birdwatching Places